wp-plugins/wp-widget-sugarcrm-lead-module/readme.txt

 **Did you find this Plugin useful?**

 Our goal is to expand this plugin as much as possible.
-Any [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=dipesh%2e99869%40gmail%2ecom&lc=US&item_name=WordPress%20to%20SugarCRM%20Lead%20Free%20Plugin&no_note=0&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest
-) will be very much appreciated in the process.
-If its not the right time you can always share this plugin to your friends & colleagues.
+If you like this plugin please do share it with your friends.
 [Click here](https://wordpress.org/support/view/plugin-reviews/wp-widget-sugarcrm-lead-module) to leave your thoughts & ideas.
 It will be very helpfull to us.

 == Installation ==